 The Executive Committee may then approve the disbanding and will take the appropriate steps to notify other teams and the referee scheduler as required.

-No more than three players from a disbanding team may transfer to another ASL team during the playing year in which the disbanding takes place.
+No more than three players from a disbanding team may transfer to another FUSAAL team during the playing year in which the disbanding takes place.

-If a team forfeits two games during a playing season without providing proper notice to the League (as defined in the Points system) the members of that team will be ineligible to transfer to any ASL team pending the dissolution of the team under the rules described herein.
+If a team forfeits two games during a playing season without providing proper notice to the League (as defined in the Points system) the members of that team will be ineligible to transfer to any FUSAAL team pending the dissolution of the team under the rules described herein.

 Playing and Scheduling Rules